rool78/rool78.github.io/content/articles/switching-coroutine-dispatchers.md

 }
 ````

-Following this approach everything will work as expected, but we are delegating the responsibility of changing
+Following this approach, everything will work as expected, but we are delegating the responsibility of changing
-the CoroutineDispatcher to the ViewModel, in this case I knew that the use case is doing some expensive CPU work because
+the CoroutineDispatcher to the ViewModel, in this case, we knew that the use case is doing some expensive CPU work because
-I developed it, but it might not be the case, so it's a better option to expose a suspend function in our use case
+we developed it, but it might not be the case, so it's a better option to expose a suspend function in our use case
 and decide there which dispatcher to use:

 ````kotlin